jasonaaronwilson/c-armyknife-lib/src-doc/test.md

 Assert that two c strings are the same.

+## @macro test_assert_uint64_equal

+Assert that two values are the same by casting both of them to uint64_t and seeing if they are "==".

+Except that we lose the "location" information, this would be better as an inline function rather than a macro.

 ## @macro test_fail

 Immediately fail a test after printing a message (supplied the same